klein-artur/hlmTime/README.md

 <pre>

 // You have to know:
-// the function compute with the object and they give the instance as return value.
+// the functions compute the values of the actual object and they give the instance as return value, too.

 // add and subtract a value as milliseconds to the time object.
 -(id)addValue:(NSInteger)value;